GreenAI-Uppa/AIPowerMeter/docsrc/usage/in_details.rst

 Advanced use
 ============

+See also the `example scripts <https://github.com/GreenAI-Uppa/AIPowerMeter/tree/main/examples>`_ to test the different metrics provided by the library.

 .. _json:

 Recorded fields
 ---------------------

 Recording are logged in a json file and include the power draw and the use of the CPU and GPU for the pids related to your experiment.
-Some of the recordings are done for each pid related to your experiments: `metric_name : {... pid_i: v_i, ....}`
+Some of the recordings are done for each pid related to your experiments: `per_process_metric_name : {... pid_i: v_i, ....}`
 Unless specified otherwise, the power is logged in watts.

 **CPU use**